|Legler Systems Company|||||ML System|||||Contact Us|||||Help|||||Home||||

 Procedure DB18 in the Database Control System is used to export contact name data to a csv file and to import a csv file of contact names to the online Master File format for subsequent editing and loading by procedure ML08.

 The Run Time Environment for Micro Focus COBOL support is included at no extra cost with the ML executable programs.
-The MS Windows mailing list programs are the same as the DOS mailing list programs (16-bit code) for compatibility.
+The latest MS Windows mailing list programs (32-bit code) are the same as the DOS mailing list programs (16-bit code) for compatibility.
 For contact name data archiving historical reporting, the same ML executable programs can be run offline from a removable device, such as a CD-ROM disc or USB flash drive; thereby eliminating the need to restore old contact name data and programs to a separate hard disk drive in order to view or print mailing list reports.

 The Database Control System by Legler Systems Company is required to support online Master File updates in a multi-user environment and is included with the Mailing List software.
 The MLS source programs are written in structured ANSI COBOL, the most widely used business programming language, for easy maintenance in a client-server (ASCII) or IBM mainframe (EBCDIC) environment.
 A Micro Focus cobol compiler is used to generate the MLS executable programs for personal computers.
-Each ML end-user procedure identified on the Mailing List Menu corresponds to a separate cobol application program.
+Each ML end-user procedure identified on the Mailing List Menu corresponds to a separate application program.

 Legler Systems Company, developer of the online Mailing List software, is located in the East Bay of the SF Bay Area in Northern California and provides local on-site MLS software support in Alameda County (major cities are Oakland and Berkeley), Contra Costa County (major cities are Concord, Walnut Creek and Orinda) and other counties in California (CA).
 E-mail support is always available regarding any MLS software questions or problems.